LukeGrahamLandry/franca/README.md

 - Sadly I don't have incremental builds. every time you run a program, you recompile the standard library for comptime. (...but its so fast it doesn't matter yet).
 - Sadly my implementation of the C ABI is buggy.
 It's good enough for the example programs tho.
   - arm: obvious problems are passing struct(u32, u32) in 2 registers instead of 1 and passing struct(f64, f64, f64, f64) in memory instead of 4 registers.
+  - x64: i don't pass structs in xmm registers
+  - (this will be fixed when the new backend is ready)
 - Sadly I don't have a nice debug mode that detects undefined behaviour (overflow, wrong tagged field, etc).
 - Sadly I don't have good modules / namespace management.
 - I've only tried arm/x64 macos and x64 linux.
 Only arm mac works fully but all three can build the self hosted compiler.